 Selecting Products to Promote for Prime Day

-- Reviews on Your Product - Amazon has become stricter about reviews and that does come to benefit you as an Amazon seller.
+- Reviews on Your Product - Amazon has become stricter about reviews and that does work to your benefit as an Amazon seller.
 It’s important to note that consumers can spot a fake review and that will jeopardize your credibility as a seller.
 We do have some tips on how to garner more reviews in this blog, How to Get Amazon Reviews - The Right Way.

 Amazon’s Prime Day Strategy

-You simply can’t ignore the power Prime Day 2020 has to help boost your business, before, during and after the event.
+You simply can’t ignore the power Prime Day 2021 has to help boost your business - before, during and after the event.
 If you’re one of the many sellers looking to activate this Prime Day, Amazon recommends a three-phased strategy to help you prepare.

 Lead-up: Start promoting your deals and brands to interested shoppers

 Prime Day: Engage audiences that are 1) aware of your brand, and 2) more likely to purchase your products

 Lead-out: Re-engage your audiences at scale